GroggyOtter/ahkv2_definition_rewrite/README.md

 ##### 2024-01-09
 - Rewrote the entire readme file for this GitHub page.
 - Added a plethora of pictures and vidoes.
+- Fixed InputBox result and value information, as they were swapped.
+- Added a bunch of examples.
+- Multiple formatting fixes.

 ***